project-chip/connectedhomeip/docs/code_generation.md

 `*.matter` files are both human and machine readable.
 Code that can process these files is available at `scripts/idl` and `scripts/codegen.py`.
-You can read the [Readme.md](../scripts/idl/README.md) for details of how things work.
+You can read the [scripts/idl/README.md](../scripts/idl/README.md) for details of how things work.

 `scripts/codegen.py` can generate various outputs based on an input `*.matter` file.

 The split between `.zap` and `.matter` currently exists as an experiment of code generation technologies.
-Currently python codegen:
+Currently `.matter`-based Python code generation:

 -   has less dependencies than the `nodejs` dependencies of `zap`
 -   runs significantly faster than zap
--   more flexible codegen (can generate multiple files per cluster for example,
--   without which some compiles would run out of RAM on large compilations)
+-   offers more flexible code generation (can generate multiple files per cluster for example, without which some compiles would run out of RAM on large compilations)
 -   has a more flexible templating language
 -   has human readable (and potentially editable) input
 -   is more easily provable deterministic (`zap` uses an underlying sqlite database and some legacy assumptions from zigbee have historically caused non-determinism)
--   synchronous processing of data is potentially easier to develop for
+-   uses a synchronous processing model which is potentially easier to develop for

-Ideal long term goal for the project would be to have a single code generation logic that has all the benefits and none of the drawbacks.
+Ideally, the project would be to have a single code generation method in the long term that has all the benefits and none of the drawbacks.
 We are not there yet, however we likely want:

--   flexible codegen (we will need to split output by clusters or other rules)
+-   Flexible codegen (we will need to split output by clusters or other rules)
--   Human readable inputs
+-   Human-readable inputs that enable code reviews and audits
--   Rules that a script can validate based on CSA settings (ensure mandatory attribute settings are followed, ensure proer device type adherence, ensure correct cluster and data type definitions)
+-   Rules that a script can validate based on CSA data model (ensure mandatory attribute settings are followed, ensure proer device type adherence, ensure correct cluster and data type definitions)
 -   Easy to maintain and develop for chosen languages/templates/codegen in